SeanMcP/contraction-tracker/README.md

 - Delete accidental entries

 ### To-do
-- Format time to be more user friendly
-  - Split frequency calculation by ':', then manipulate string to humanize
 - Break out Row component into functional components
 - Styling
 - Add style buttons at the top